Egg Protein vs. Beta-Alanine: Biological Perfection vs. Acid Control

 Mechanism of ActionAmino acid deliveryIncreasing muscle carnosine

-When to TakePost-workout, between mealsDaily, distributed
+When to TakePost-workout, between mealsDaily, spread out

 Speed of EffectRelatively fast (hours)Cumulative (weeks)

-Specific BenefitsComplete amino profile, allergy-friendlyEnhances high-intensity workouts
+Specific BenefitsComplete amino profile, dairy-friendlyEnhances high-intensity workouts

-🎯 Choose the right product for your goal:
+Choose the right product for your goal:

 For maximum recovery and muscle growth after strength training